lanl/drm-fates/1.FATES-MODEL/README.md

 sbatch src/run_elm.sh

-9. Then to extract ELM outputs with:
+9. Then to extract ELM outputs, run:

 sh src/extract_outputs.sh

-Acknowledgement
+Acknowledgements
 --------------------------------------------------------------------------------

 This workflow was developed by Rutuja Chitra-Tarak (rutuja@lanl.gov).
 Some python scripts, developed by Chonggang Xu (cxu@lanl.gov), were repurposed for use in this workflow.
-These two should be acknowledged in publications.
+Those two should be acknowledged in publications.

 The Energy Exascale Earth System Model (E3SM) Project should be acknowledged in publications as the origin of the model using [these guidelines](https://e3sm.org/resources/policies/acknowledge-e3sm/).